arnav14-dev/Bondy-Someone-By-Your-Side/README.md

-# Gen-Link
+# Bondy-Someone-By-Your-Side

 A comprehensive companion booking platform that connects users with trusted companions for various services and support needs.

 ## Overview

-Gen-Link is a full-stack web application designed to facilitate secure and reliable companion bookings.
+Bondy-Someone-By-Your-Side is a full-stack web application designed to facilitate secure and reliable companion bookings.
 The platform provides an intuitive interface for users to book companions for various services, manage their bookings, and maintain their profiles with advanced security features.

 ## Key Features